ntitatip/A-Knowledge-Graph-Enhanced-Pre-trained-Large-Language-Model-for-Predicting-MicroRNA-circRNA-Interac/README.md

 ## Installation

-scDecipher is tested to work under:
+Our method is tested to work under:

 ```
 * Python 3.8.0
 * Torch 1.12.0
-* Scanpy 1.9.0
-* Anndata 0.8.0
-* R 4.2.2
 * Numpy 1.23.5
-* Other basic python and r toolkits
+* Other basic python toolkits
 ```
 ### Installation of other dependencies
-* Install [CellPhoneDB v3](https://github.com/ventolab/CellphoneDB) using ` pip install cellphonedb ` if you encounter any issue.
+* Install [Networkx](https://networkx.github.io/) using ` $ pip install networkx ` if you encounter any issue.
-* Install [CellChat v1.6.0](https://github.com/sqjin/CellChat/tree/master) using ` devtools::install_github("sqjin/CellChat") ` in the R environment if you encounter any issue.
-* Install [NicheNet v1.1.0](https://github.com/saeyslab/nichenetr) using ` devtools::install_github("saeyslab/nichenetr") ` in the R environment if you encounter any issue.
-* Install [ICELLNET](https://github.com/soumelis-lab/ICELLNET) using ` install_github("soumelis-lab/ICELLNET",ref="master", subdir="icellnet") ` in the R environment if you encounter any issue.

 # Quick start